PlotTwist: A Creative Plot Generation Framework with Small Language Models: Proposed Methodology

 Following plot generation, reliable validation of creative quality is essential.
 Although the aspect rating reward model provides structured supervision across the predefined NQDs, it remains a predictive model optimized for aspect-level signals derived from training data.
 Relying solely on this model risks evaluation bias, as it may reward patterns correlated with learned signals rather than reflect broader narrative soundness.
-Ideally, creative quality would be assessed by domain experts, whose judgments are holistic and context-sensitive; however, such evaluation entails substantial cost and is therefore not feasible in this work.
-Moreover, human assessment of creative writing is inherently comparative and intuitive, shaped by implicit expectations and sensitivity to disruptions in coherence, plausibility, and emotional progression.

-Motivated by these considerations, we introduce an independent agentic evaluation framework, illustrated in Figure~\ref{fig:reward-agent-framework} (right) for character development aspect, that performs structured, multi-criteria reasoning across the NQDs while remaining independent of the aspect rating reward model.
-By decomposing evaluation into interpretable criteria and aggregating them through controlled reasoning steps, the agentic evaluator approximates holistic narrative judgment without directly optimizing the plot generator model.
-Inspired by evidence that LLMs exhibit substantial alignment with human judgment in evaluative tasks~\cite{zheng2023judging}, we formulate precise instructions and explicit evaluation criteria that enable Qwen3-32B, operating at 16-bit precision, to approximate human assessment.
-The agentic evaluation prompts are provided in Appendix~\ref{sec:appendix-agentic-evaluation-prompts}.
+Although direct evaluation by domain experts remains the gold standard for assessing plot quality, it is often impractical due to limited availability, time, and cost.
+Therefore, following prior work~\cite{teleki2025survey,kim2025_llm_creativity_eval}, we adopt an independent agentic evaluation framework, described below and illustrated in Figure~\ref{fig:jury-framework}.
+Our agentic evaluation framework performs structured, multi-criteria assessment across the NQDs independently of the aspect rating reward model.
+It employs a panel of five independent Juror LLMs to assess each generated plot across five NQDs.
+Each juror performs its evaluation independently to encourage diverse and unbiased assessments.
+Their individual judgments are then provided to a Judge LLM, which consolidates the evaluations through two rounds of structured deliberation with the jurors, resolving disagreements and calibrating scores where necessary.
+The Judge LLM produces the final consensus score for each NQD, yielding a robust, consistent, and transparent assessment while reducing the variance inherent in single-model evaluations.